SapienzaInteractiveGraphicsCourse/final-project-eb-team/README.md

 # Flight Accademy
 The goal of this game is to pass a flight test.
 To pass it you have to fligt from the initial base to the red landing base.

 N.B.
-If you can't see the scene correctly or if you can't se the screen commands, please maximize the window or zoom out the web page.
+If you don't see the scene correctly or if you don't see the screen commands, please maximize the window or zoom out the web page.

 ## Commands
 To start the engine press the button "Start Engine" placed under the scene.